-At the foot of Mount Parnassos in a spectacular setting lies the Pan-Hellenic sanctuary of Delphi, which had the most famous oracle in ancient Greece.
-According to mythology, it is here that the two eagles, sent out by Zeus from the ends of the universe to find the navel of the world, met.
-Delphi was therefore regarded as the centre of the world.The sanctuary of Delphi was for many centuries the cultural and religious centre and symbol of unity for the Hellenic world.
+At the foot of Mount Parnassos lies the sanctuary of Delphi, which boasted the most famous oracle of Ancient Greece.
+According to mythology, it was at this point that two eagles met - they had been sent forth by Zeus to find the navel of the world.
+Delphi therefore became known as the centre of the world and for this reason it became a cultural and religious centre as well as a symbol of unity for the Hellenic world.

-The characterful Arion Hotel enjoys a wonderful panoramic view of the Corinthian Gulf and is a short distance from the classical site of Delphi.
+The characterful Arion Hotel enjoys a panoramic view of the Corinthian Gulf and is a short distance from the classical site of Delphi.

 A delightful, family-run hotel close to all local amenities, the archaeological site and the museum.

 The Amalia Delphi lies at the foot of Mount Parnassus and offers panoramic views to Itea and the town of Galaxidi.